We lead the way in asbestos compensation claims.

-    Generally, one component of your asbestos claim will be past and future medical expenses connected with your asbestos-related disease.
+Generally, one component of your claim will be past and future medical expenses connected with your asbestos-related disease.

-    Any medical expenses incurred up to the date of the resolution of your asbestos claim that have been paid by Medicare will have to be repaid out of any compensation received.
+Any medical expenses incurred up to the date of the resolution of your claim that have been paid by Medicare will have to be repaid out of any compensation received.

 If you are a member of a private health fund, you may also have an obligation to refund monies paid by your private health insurer connected with the treatment of your asbestos- related disease.
 It is also possible that your private health insurer will restrict future benefits after compensation has been received.

 Will a claim for compensation affect my pension?

 Receiving lump sum compensation can have an effect on payments from the Department of Social Security (DSS).
 Generally, your pension or other benefit will only be affected if you are receiving a DSS benefit and make a claim for lost earnings or a loss of your earning capacity.

 You (or your partner) may be precluded from receiving social security payments for a period of time known as the ‘preclusion period’.
 The length of the preclusion period depends on the size of the compensation amount awarded.